 A Healthier World is Steps Away!

 Are you ready to help end HIV/AIDS in Massachusetts?
-Join us on September 26, 2021 as we take a walk on the water side when the AIDS Walk & Run moves to our new location at DCR's Carson Beach in South Boston.
+On October 2, 2022 we take a walk on the water side at our new location at DCR's Carson Beach in South Boston.

-Started in 1986, the AIDS Walk & Run and the thousands of participants we have had during the last 35 years—like you—have made a significant impact in the lives of those living with HIV/AIDS.
+Started in 1986, the AIDS Walk and the thousands of participants we have had during the last 37 years—like you—have made a significant impact in the lives of those living with HIV/AIDS.
 The COVID-19 pandemic has had a disproportionate impact on vulnerable people living with HIV/AIDS, and the need for care and services has never been greater.

 As the leader in the fight against HIV/AIDS, AIDS Action and Fenway Health work together to address the HIV/AIDS epidemic and to help those living with, or at risk for contracting HIV, to live better lives.

-The AIDS Walk & Run unites hundreds of runners, walkers, and participants of all ages in support of Fenway Health and AIDS Action’s essential programs and services.
+The AIDS Walk unites hundreds of participants of all ages in support of Fenway Health and AIDS Action’s essential programs and services.
 Will you join us?

 Funds Raised Means Lives Changed

-If your organization or company is interested in joining us as a sponsor for the 2021 AIDS Walk & Run Boston, please contact Amanda Annis at 617.927.6361 or firstname.lastname@example.org.
+If your organization or company is interested in joining us as a sponsor for the AIDS Walk, please contact Jonathan Potvin, Manager of Corporate Sponsorship at 857.313.6733 or [email protected]

 Join us as we take the streets to end HIV/AIDS in Mass!